MirkoGinocchi/GSAforSE/README.md

 # Codes to perform the analyses presented in the paper "Global Sensitivity Analysis of State Estimation for Power Distribution Systems"

 MAIN ROUTINE:

-MAIN.m, which allows to perform sensitivity analysis (SA) of state estimation (SE) and SE-based applications.
+File "MAIN.m", which allows to perform sensitivity analysis (SA) of state estimation (SE) and SE-based applications.

-LIST OF SUBROUTINES:
+LIST OF SUBROUTINES contained in "MAIN.m":

 1) Sensitivity analysis of SE performed on IEEE 6-bus system: provides Sobol' indexes of the estimates (voltage magnitudes and phase angles)